 Selmar is committed to child safety standards and fostering a culture where our staff, learners and other stakeholders feel confident to raise child safety concerns within and outside the organisation.

-Selmar provides training opportunities to staff, proportionate to their role, to ensure that they provide safe learning environment to children, maintain healthy boundaries, identify child abuse risks, remove, or reduce those risks, and report any child safety concerns.
+We believe that all children have the right to be safe, and we take a zero-tolerance approach to all forms of child abuse and neglect.
+This means it is everyone’s responsibility to actively identify risks, take steps to reduce or remove them, and report any concerns to the appropriate authorities in accordance with the legislative requirements for further investigation.

-Selmar strongly believes that all children have a right to be kept safe and has zero-tolerance approach to all forms of child abuse and neglect.
-All allegations of child abuse will be reported to the appropriate authorities in accordance with the legislative requirements for further investigation.
+If you ever have concerns or are unsure how to proceed, reach out to your trainer or a trusted authority for guidance.

-6.6 Harassment, Bullying and Discrimination
+Harassment, Bullying and Discrimination

 Selmar Institute of Education is committed to ensuring that its work, teaching, learning, and assessment environments are free from harassment, bullying and discrimination.
 Whether direct or indirect, intentional, or unintentional, harassment, bullying or discriminatory behaviour is not accepted or tolerated at Selmar Institute of Education.
 Disciplinary action will be taken against any learner found to be engaging in harassment, bullying or discriminatory behaviour.
 This includes but is not limited to the withdrawal of your enrolment with Selmar Institute of Education.
 Some forms of harassment, bullying and discrimination may be reported and constitute a criminal offence.